How Many Solar Panels Do I Need to Run a TV?

 2. Find out Your Peak Sun Hours

-Sometimes the solar irradiance can be 300W/m², while at other times, it can as high as 1000W/m².
+Sometimes the solar irradiance can be 300W/m², while at other times, it can be 1,000W/m².

 So to make calculations easier, solar experts use something called “peak sun hours” (PSH).